Share by email

 I. EXTENSION OF TIME LIMITS (Article 68 EUTMDR and Article 57 CDIR)

 - ex parte proceedings (i.e. where one party is involved, such as in the examination of the classification or absolute grounds for refusal of a European Union trade mark application).
-An extension may be granted upon request of the party, depending on the circumstances of the case.
+An extension may be granted upon request of the party.
 The extension cannot exceed six months for any given request.
-The first request for an extension will be considered appropriate without a detailed justification.
-However, this does not prevent parties from asking for an additional extension if exceptional circumstances warrant it.
+The first request for an extension will be considered appropriate without the need for a detailed justification.
+Parties may be granted an additional extension if they explain the exceptional circumstances* that warrant it.

 II.
 SUSPENSION OF PROCEEDINGS (Article 71 EUTMDR)